gtespe/KAnime-Web-Scraper/README.md

 By Grant Espe

-This program is used to download anime in bulk off of www.kissanime.to
+This script is used to download anime in bulk off of www.kissanime.to

 To Run, Simply execute ./getAnime.sh
     this will launch a firefox webdriver in a hidden xvfb window